Online course designed for high school students

 Frequently asked questions

 How will you be graded?
 What are assignments like?
+Are there required materials?
 How much time do you get to turn around a project?
 When do you found out if you're accepted?Find answers to your questions

 We offer need-based pre-college program scholarships in each cohort to students who need assistance with the program cost.
 The scholarship application is a part of the overall program application.